-For a deeper understanding of the outbreak pattern, we have to consider the causal ordering of the events in more detail.
-It is important to stress the fact that the data set does not contain any causal information between the events in the first place.
-Indeed, the measured data points represent an underlying - and unknown - infection tree that describes in detail, which event has caused which other event(s).
+For a deeper understanding of the outbreak pattern, we consider the causal ordering of the cases in more detail.
+It is important to stress that the data set itself does not contain any causal information between the cases.
+Indeed, the measured data points represent an underlying - and unknown - infection tree that describes in detail, which case has caused which other case(s).